javinizer/Javinizer/README.md

     -R18 [<SwitchParameter>]
         The r18 parameter allows you to set your data source of R18 to true.

+    -R18Zh [<SwitchParameter>]
+        The r18zh parameter allows you to set your data source of R18Zh to true.

     -Dmm [<SwitchParameter>]
         The dmm parameter allows you to set your data source of DMM to true.

     -Javlibrary [<SwitchParameter>]
         The javlibrary parameter allows you to set your data source of JAVLibrary to true.

+    -JavlibraryZh [<SwitchParameter>]
+        The javlibraryzh parameter allows you to set your data source of JAVLibraryZh to true.

+    -JavlibraryJa [<SwitchParameter>]
+        The javlibraryja parameter allows you to set your data source of JAVLibraryJa to true.

     -ScriptRoot <String>
         The scriptroot parameter sets the default Javinizer module directory.
 This should not be touched.